dsoto/ensp-202-notes/metacognition.md

 # Metacognition

+The ability to quickly estimate a quantity is an art and an excellent way to sharpen your quantitative intuition.
-An important part of mastering mathematics is the ability to diagnose your own understanding.
+An important part of mastering this technique is the ability to diagnose your own understanding.
 This allows you to place your efforts and questions into the parts of your abilities that need practice.